 Alongside these training evaluations, your business should conduct annual surveys that capture relevant details surrounding your compliance programs.
 Ask questions surrounding ethics and organizational policy to gauge employee attitudes and get an honest view of your company’s existing culture.

 Also, record employee responses regarding observed misconduct and compare these results against reporting histories.
 If employees are seeing significantly higher volumes of misconduct than they are reporting, your compliance program probably needs some work.

 Look to sources of data outside of your compliance and ethics department to evaluate overall success.
 For example, coordinate with your human resources team to ask questions surrounding ethics and compliance during hiring procedures, exit interviews, and performance evaluations.

-Further, by tracking the number of sick days taken, incidents of theft, worker compensation complaints and accidents, your business can gather additional insight into the overall company culture and more easily track trends.
+Further, by tracking the number of sick days taken, incidents of theft, worker compensation complaints, and accidents, your business can gather additional insight into the overall company culture and more easily track trends.

 Talk to managers

 According to the ACFE survey mentioned earlier, whistleblowers are most likely to report fraud to their direct superiors or company executives — roughly 38 percent of cases.
-Not only do these business leaders need to be prepared on how to respond to an issue, but they can often provide direct insight into corporate culture.
+Not only do these business leaders need to be prepared on how to respond to an issue, but they can often provide direct insight into the corporate culture.